denoland/wasmbuild/README.md

 ### CLI Flags

+- `--check` - Checks to ensure the output is up to date.
+  - This is useful to run on the CI in order to ensure the wasmbuild output is up to date.
 - `--debug` - Build without optimizations.
 - `--project <crate-name>` / `-p <crate-name>` - Specifies the crate to build when using a Cargo workspace.